douglashill/douglashill.github.io/Content/four-years-without-flying.md

 ## Moving again

-As the public health situation in the UK became better towards the end of 2021, and we were allowed to go out and do things, I started lessons in ice skating and kitesurfing.
+As the public health situation in the UK became better towards the end of 2021, and we were allowed to go out and do things, I started lessons in ice skating and kitesurfing (and later on, wakeboarding).
 These were effectively replacements for travelling as a hobby.
 But with the travel restrictions lifting, I missed the mountains and what I really wanted to do was go skiing.

 My base is a rural area close to London where avoiding using a car is not particularly practical.
 I put my lockdown savings into buying myself an [electric car](https://www.tesla.com/referral/douglas802262), and soon after set off in it for the mountains.
 In early 2022, I was back in Innsbruck for a couple of months, and it was fabulous.